Why are audio cassettes making a comeback, and how can you listen to them in 2026?

 For home use, turntables such as the Teac W-1200 or Teac AD-850-SE/B make it easy to connect a cassette player to a hi-fi system or active speakers.
 These models are designed for comfortable listening at home, and often feature recording functions, making them equally suitable for music, personal recordings or the creation of compilations, as in the old days.

-A symbol of emotions from another era
+A symbol of emotion from another era